hot22shot/moonlight-web-stream/README.md

   ```sh
   cross build --release --target YOUR_TARGET
   ```
+  Note: windows only has the gnu target `x86_64-pc-windows-gnu`

 ### Crate: Moonlight Common Sys
 [moonlight-common-sys](./moonlight-common-sys/) are rust bindings to the cpp [moonlight-common-c](https://github.com/moonlight-stream/moonlight-common-c) library.